jonhare/os-deep-learning-labs/part2/part2-tutorial.md

 ![Test predictions theme map](https://github.com/jonhare/os-deep-learning-labs/raw/master/part2/images/test_pred.png "Test predictions theme map")

-In this case we can see that the result is not particularly good, although undoubtly this is due to the tiny amount of training our network has had as well as the fact that our predictions are entirely based on looking at a 28x28 pixel window of the image (bearing in mind that this is only 7m x 7m on the ground, which is pretty tiny and obviously fails to capture any context from the surroundings).
+In this case we can see that the result is not particularly good, although undoubtedly this is due to the tiny amount of training our network has had as well as the fact that our predictions are entirely based on looking at a 28x28 pixel window of the image (bearing in mind that this is only 7m x 7m on the ground, which is pretty tiny and obviously fails to capture any context from the surroundings).

 One additional change we might like to make to our code is to add a "callback" that produces and saves a theme-map for the validation data after each epoch; this will allow us to visually monitor how the network is learning.
 Firstly we need to modify the validation data to be loaded from a region of a tile in scan order rather than from random sampling: